Password Depot – System Requirements

 • The server keeps all open databases in RAM.

-• Additional buffer/headroom: 30 % to absorb load spikes and fragmentation.
+• Additional buffer/headroom: 30 % to absorb load peaks and fragmentation.

 Starting point: 2,000 users × 10 entries = 20,000 entries